Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 -   **Local Tongue**: This marks the character as having the exact speech patterns and mannerisms as locals.

+### Master Stylist (3)

+**Mortal-Only**

+Allows a mortal to purchase Techniques of a specific Style, (excluding Greater Techniques), and grants them a mote pool of 10 that may only be used on the styles Techniques.

+A Mortal may learn this merit on their own, though it is rare.

 Supernatural Merits
 -------------------